Tap here to get 5 Secrets to Stress Free Dinners

 How to Make Lasagna Soup

-• Add the tomatoes.
-Add in the tomato sauce, crushed tomatoes, chicken stock, dried basil, dried oregano, and dried parsley.
+Add in the tomato sauce, crushed tomatoes, chicken broth, dried basil, dried oregano, and dried parsley.

-• Cook the lasagna sheets.
-Bring the sauce to a boil and then add in the broken-up lasagna.
+Bring the sauce to a boil and then add in the broken up uncooked lasagna noodles.
 Cook for eight minutes or until the noodles are cooked through.

 Tips and Substitutions